 With traditional currencies, you, the user, are the most important person.
 If you have ever lost your bank card, you can always go to the bank with some sort of identification and request for access back to your account.

 Cryptocurrencies, however, don’t care about the physical person but rather the private key associated with the wallet.
-The private key is used to verify the account and transactions.
-Anyone who has access to this key can send funds and that is why you must keep it safe.
-Another thing is that cryptocurrency transactions cannot be reversed.
+You use the private key to verify the account and transactions.
+Anyone with access to the key can send funds, so you must keep it safe.
+Additionally, you cannot reverse cryptocurrency transactions.

 Learn how to properly setup your Ledger Nano S with our guide.